 Marylebone is home to what is considered by some to be the country’s best collection of fine arts with the Wallace Collection at beautiful Hertford House in Manchester Square.

 Marylebone is also where Thomas Lord’s first cricket ground was located, and the influence of cricket is alluded to throughout the stylish and contemporary Doeset Square Hotel (below).
 Other boutique hotels in this part of London which has a village feel in he city, include The Arch, Ten Manchester Street, London EDITION and the Grazing Goat.

 Our curated guide to special boutique hotels in North London includes the Pullman London St Pancras, Megaro Hotel, Rough Luxe and the York and Albany.

 This creative and trendy part of London has developed a hotel offering which reflects this fast changing area.
 Local boutique hotels included in our guide include the Hoxton Hotel, Boundary Restaurant, Rooms & Rooftop, the Ace Hotel, Town Hall Hotel & Apartments and London’s only superyacht hotel in the Royal Docks.

-Colourful, vibrant Soho and Theatreland has long been known as a place to go in search of entertainment.
+Colourful, vibrant Soho and Theatreland has long been known as a place to go in search of excitement and entertainment.
 It’s also a place to go for a boutique place to stay with Hazlitt’s, the Courthouse Hotel, Haymarket Hotel, One Aldwych and the Dean Street Townhouse all featuring in our guide to this distinctive part of London.

-South London’s excellent choice of boutique hotels will challenge the preconceptions some people might have about the area with our guide featuring Church Street Hotel, Bermondsey Square Hotel, Tulse Hill Hotel and the Tommyfield in south east London, and the Dog and Fox in south west London.
+South London’s excellent choice of boutique hotels will challenge the preconceptions some people might have about the area with our guide featuring Church Street Hotel, Bermondsey Square Hotel, Tulse Hill Hotel and the Tommyfield in south east London, and the Dog and Fox in Wimbledon, south west London.